Welcome (updated 21 Jul 2016 – concluding para)

 One common denominator present in every single cancer (neonatal to geriatric, and all types) is the intimate relationship between our inherited genes with our personally unique cellular microenvironments.
 It is imperative to appreciate the role of lifestyle and diet on our genes.
 In the poster above, the picture of the fish1 illustrates that a resulting phenotype is profoundly influenced by both the genes (expected) and the cytosol (oft ignored); earlier surrogate mother studies vividly show the same influences.
-This analogy’s foundation boils down to different gene expressions, differences entirely due to the surrounding and nurturing environment, over a lifetime from conception to adulthood.
+This analogy’s foundation boils down to altering gene expressions, differences entirely due to the surrounding and nurturing environment, over a lifetime from conception to adulthood.
 Part of each cell division, the cytosol’s composition gradually transforms over our lifetime (from conception’s maternal influences through to an adult’s insidious dietary surpluses and deficiencies, coupled with exposures through other means); the cytosol can be viewed as a dynamic matrix that causes ALL of our genes’ expression at any height of wellness or depth of disease.

-This is the dance; it is a dance that can’t occur without both the genes and the cytosol ‘communicating’ in some manner and doing the best they can to survive; cancer is an increasingly predictable cellular consequence to a dynamic environmental insult!
+This is the dance; it is a dance that can’t occur without both the genes and the cytosol ‘communicating’; cancer is an increasingly predictable cellular consequence to a dynamic environmental insult!

 Essentially all of the mainstream cancer research has seemingly been unaware or brushed over this critical aspect of a cell’s health and has rather opted to focus on singular contributing but subordinate roles and downstream effects of observed changes in pH, degraded mitochondria functioning, or our genome and its unwanted genetic expression.